|Table of Content|

 |Science Beyond It|

-- Some people are wondering about the effects of taking Wellbutrin and alcohol at the same time.
+A certain number of people are wondering about the effects of taking Wellbutrin and alcohol.

-Despite this, many people who are taking this drug seek to drink alcohol for recreational purposes.
+Despite this, many people who are taking the drug Wellbutrin seek to drink alcohol for recreational purposes.

 Thus, it is common for people who are prescribed the drug to ask whether drinking while on Wellbutrin is actually dangerous?